jeremy-duke-nus/python-workshop/_episodes/02-installations.md

 exercises: 20
 questions:
   - What is the dataset that we are working with?
-  - How do I write my first Python code in a Notebook?
   - Why do we need to use an environment manager such as conda?
 objectives:
   - Introduce the dataset used throughout the course.